 Due to the nature of Smart Contracts, all the redistribution processes can be easily & entirely automated (Automated Market Makers - AMMs).
 No human intervention is required once objectively verifiable conditions are met.

 So what is the difference in profits?
 Well, it can be very high.
-NFTs provide you with a mass audience, great. trackable redistribution model and low fees.
+NFTs provide you with a mass audience, which is great.
+Trackable redistribution model and low fees.
 Blockchain makes the game fairer for the owners and consumers.

 Ownership and copyrights